teamosis/gethugothemes-documentation/content/contentblocks/languages-old.md

 ---
-title: Languages
+_build:
-date: '2019-12-02T08:15:02-03:00'
+render: never
-weight: 6
+list: never
-draft: false
+publishResources: false
 ---

 This theme is translatable.
 So you can change the default language from the `config.toml` file.
-We provided two languages, **English** and **Deutsch**.
+We provided two languages, **English** and **French**.
 But you can add as many languages as you want.

 For maintaining **languages**, you need to open the `config.toml` file and follow the steps below.